-Language may be less about transmitting more, & more about saying just enough to be understood.
+Language may be less about saying more, than about saying enough.

 Why do very different languages seem to converge on a similar rate of communication?
 A common answer is that humans are hitting a hard cognitive ceiling.
 Our new paper argues something subtler: language is not optimized for maximum throughput, but for shared understanding under real-world conditions of noise, ambiguity, memory, and repair.